 Dig Brew Co.

 Time and again the pub has been there for us.
 It’s been there through the laughter, the spilled drinks, the late nights and the great nights, and it’s high time we stood up, raised our glasses, and took a moment to appreciate all that our favourite pubs have done for us.
 The statistics tell a sorry tale.
 Approximately 30 pubs close every week in the UK, which means that all of our locals are getting further away.
 Your pubs need you all year round, and when they’re as fabulous as they are in Brum – supporting local is definitely a most pleasurable task made easy.

 From traditional boozers oozing with character to quirky watering holes that will forever hold a dear place in our hearts, Birmingham is simply packed to the rafters with every kind of wondrous pub and craft beer haven you could ever imagine.
-From the likes of Purecraft Bar and Kitchen and the barmy Prince of Wales, to Tilt, Dig Brew Co., Cherry Reds, The Paper Duck, Clink and many more – Brum is definitely THE place to be when you’re in need of a nice cold pint.
+From the likes of Purecraft Bar and Kitchen and the barmy Prince of Wales, to Tilt, Dig Brew Co., Cherry Reds, The Paper Duck, The Wolf, Attic Brew Co., Glasshouse Beer Co. and many, many more – Brum is definitely THE place to be when you’re in need of a nice cold pint.

-IB Top Tip: if you’re looking for some pretty special pints in a city brimming with pubs and bars, head to the handful of newly opened micro-breweries.
+IB Top Tip: if you’re looking for some pretty special pints in a city brimming with pubs and bars, head to the handful of increasingly popular micro-breweries.
 Most of them have taprooms where you can enjoy a tipple (or two) of their new brews and they’re a place to try some really unique beers you won’t find anywhere else.

 The Performing Arts